dardevelin/ghpages-demo/README.md

-This is the docs for the project
+This contains the live version of the the documentation